zeolearn/nodejs-text-tutorial/module4.md

 ## Process Object

 The `process` object in Node.js is a global object that can be accessed inside any module without requiring it.
-There are very few global objects or propeties provided in Node.js and `process` is one of them.
+There are very few global objects or properties provided in Node.js and `process` is one of them.
 It is an essential component in Node.js ecosystem as it provides various information sets about the runtime of a program.
 To explore we will use one of its properties which is called `process.versions`.
 This property tells us the information about Node.js version we have installed.
 It has to be used with `-p` flag.

 ```shell
 $ node  -p "process.versions"